vitaly-t/assert-options/README.md

 function functionWithOptions(options) {
     options = assert(options, defaults);

-    // safely use options here
+    // options is a safe object here, with all missing defaults set.
 }
 ```